Our Real Detroit Wedding: January 13, 2018

 - Kyle seeing me for the first time.
 (We did not do a first look)

 - We had a fantastic talent of a violinist play our ceremony and cocktail hour.
-She learned to play Elvis Presley’s “I can’t help falling in love with you” specifically for me to walk down the isle to, per my request.
+She learned to play Elvis Presley’s “I can’t help falling in love with you” specifically for me to walk down the aisle to, per my request.
 As our guests moved from cocktail hour to the reception she played the full song and we had our first, first dance.

 - Our actual planned first dance.